Working at heights isn’t for everyone. But for those doing their job at heights well above ground level, safety precautions need to be in place.

 Use fall-prevention measures

 If working from a height is necessary, you need to manage the risk of a fall.
-Fall prevention measures could be something like an elevated work platform, scaffolding or edge protection.
+Fall prevention measures could be something like an elevated work platform, scaffolding, edge protection, or work decks.

-A harness system enables a person to work supported in a way that prevents the person from falling e.g fall restraint system or industrial rope access.
+A fall restraint system enables a person to work in a way that prevents the person from falling e.g. fixed length lanyards and static line systems

 Good practice safety guidance